 This content – and other products, such as a book you could write for example – can be promoted through your blog.

 And last but not least:

-Even if you have to put a lot of energy into your developer blog at the beginning – writing will gradually become easier and, after a short time, it will be fun for you.
+Even if you have to put a lot of energy into your developer blog at the beginning – writing will gradually become more natural and, after a short time, it will be fun for you.
 And at some point, you will be able to reap the fruits of your labor.